All Episodes

 So we pick up the phone.

-Uh welcome to the EIB network, Rush Limbaugh Show.
+Welcome to the EIB network, Rush Limbaugh Show.

-Mega Diddle.
+Mega Dittos.

-So I'd I go on the air.
+So I go on the air.

 Charlie, welcome to the EIB network.

-Rush, mega dittoes, mega dittoes, Rush.
+Rush, mega dittos, mega dittos, Rush.

-And I, you know, I'd do it for as long as I could keep it up.
+And, you know, I'd do it for as long as I could keep it up.

-The the audience loved it.
+The audience loved it.

 The people had no idea I was, you know, playing around with them all.

-You're gonna have so much fun.
+You can have so much fun.

 We do it just like one a night.

-And Kit Carson comes up, we're literally fuming, you know, Irish guy, tall, red hair, in my face.
+You know, Irish guy, tall, red hair, in my face.

-Uh, you think that's funny?
+You think that's funny?

 Better not happen again.

-I said, uh okay.
+I said, okay.

-You know, I mean, I probably should have asked permission, but you know, I'd rather ask forgiveness, I guess.
+You know, I mean, I probably should have asked permission, but, you know, I'd rather ask forgiveness, I guess.

 Come on, that's pretty funny.